ebbam/power_prediction/README.md

 *Authors: Ebba Mark, Bridget Smart, Anne Bastian, Josefina Waugh*

+This code is associated with the preprint available [here](https://arxiv.org/abs/2601.20452).

 This repository contains two project folders (Note: files described below are not an exhaustive list of the repository content):